 Frogs have thin, permeable skin that absorbs everything in their surroundings.
 When we wash our face, our pores are their most permeable.
 Just as frogs are part of a larger ecosystem, your skin is part of a bigger picture.

-Photography Courtesy Of: portrait courtesy of holifrog; product photo by Keith Greenbaum
+Photography by: portrait courtesy of holifrog; product photo by Keith Greenbaum